nanoframework/nanoFramework.IoT.Device/devices/Aw88298/README.md

 This binding covers the **I2C control plane only**.
 It configures the amplifier (reset, power/enable, output volume, mute and boost).
 The PCM audio samples are streamed over **I2S** using `System.Device.I2s` and are not handled by this binding.

 > [!IMPORTANT]
-> The register sequences are ported from the Espressif [`esp_codec_dev`](https://components.espressif.com/components/espressif/esp_codec_dev) component and should be validated on other hardware and the CoreS3.
+> The register sequences are ported from the Espressif [`esp_codec_dev`](https://components.espressif.com/components/espressif/esp_codec_dev) component and should be validated should be validated on hardware other than the CoreS3.
 The AW88298 uses 16-bit registers.
 The default I2C address is 0x36.

 ## Documentation